-Put new, imported, and copied profile settings files into...: This setting defines where to put the settings files for new profiles (existing profiles settings files are not moved).
-It is recommended that Automatic is used as this will store new profiles in the same folder as SyncBackPro when it is run from removable media, or the C:\Users [username]AppData\Local\2BrightSparks\SyncBack\ folder when not (if using Windows XP it will be C:\Documents and Settings\[username]\Local Settings\Application Data\2BrightSparks\SyncBack\).
-If SyncBackPro is being run from an external drive then you will not be able to choose where to store profiles (they will always be stored in the same folder as the program).
-If you do not have write access to the folder SyncBackPro is being run from then you cannot choose that option.
-The roaming application directory is for people using corporate networks where files are typically stored on a server.

-• Backup all profiles when the program exits: By default a backup is made of all the profiles when SyncBackPro exits.
-This setting defines where to put those files (they are exported profile files).
-If you have a large number of profiles then you may wish to disable this option and backup your profiles manually (you can use the -export command line parameter to export all profiles).
+- Put new, imported, and copied profile settings files into...: This setting defines where to put the settings files for new profiles (existing profiles settings files are not moved).
+It is recommended that Automatic is used as this will store new profiles in the same folder as SyncBackFree when it is run from removable media or an external drive (connected via USB or Firewire), or the C:\Users\[[username] \] \AppData\Local\2BrightSparks\SyncBack\ folder when not (if using Windows XP it will be C:\Documents and Settings\[[username] \]\Local Settings\[Application \] Data\2BrightSparks\SyncBack\).
+If SyncBackFree is being run from removable media or an external drive (connected via USB or Firewire) then you will not be able to choose where to store profiles (they will always be stored in the same folder as the program).
+If you do not have write access to the folder SyncBackFree is being run from then you cannot choose that option.
+The roaming application directory is for people using corporate networks where files are typically stored on a server. - Backup all profiles when the program exits (Attended): By default a backup is made of all the profiles when SyncBack exits, either attended (e.g. run manually from the Start menu) or unattended (e.g. run automatically from a schedule).
+If this option is enabled, then a backup of all the profiles is made automatically when SyncBack exits from an attended run.
+Below the checkbox you can specify where to put the backup of the profiles.